CANopenTerm/CANvenient/README.md

 CANvenient is an abstraction layer for multiple CAN APIs on Windows.
 It is currently under development and not yet released.

+It is not yet fully functional and may contain bugs and the API is not yet stable and may change without deprecation.